krober10nd/SeismicMesh/README.md

 ## Unreleased
 ### Added
-- New geometric primitives--torus, wedge, and cylinder.
+- New geometric primitives--torus, wedge/prism, and cylinder.
 - Updated images on README.

 ## [3.0.6] - 2020-10-21